cfpb/sbl-project/features/features.md

     - Validation complete

 ## Review errors and Verify warnings
+Should this be one section or should it be separated out between "Review errors" and "Verify warnings"?

 ### User stories
-- [x] As a filer, I can see a list of all validations raised on a given submission.
+- [ ] As a filer, I can see a list of all validations raised on a given submission.
-- [x] As a filer, I can cannot proceed with my submission if I have any error-level validations.
+- [ ] As a filer, I can cannot proceed with my submission if I have any error-level validations.
-- [x] As a filer, I can proceed with my submission if I only have warning-level validations.
+- [ ] As a filer, I can proceed with my submission if I only have warning-level validations.
-- [x] As a filer, I can view all info required to resolve a given validations.
+- [ ] As a filer, I can view all info required to resolve a given validations.
     1. Validation id
     1. Validation name
     1. Validation description